Factbox: Strikes, protests in Europe over cost of living and pay

 GERMANY

-* Germany's largest trade union agreed on Nov.
+* Germany's IG Metall union agreed on Nov.
 18 a below-inflation pay deal in a powerhouse region, setting the benchmark for 3.9 million metal and electrical sector workers nationwide.

-The accord, which comes after the IG Metall union called for an 8% pay rise, would have been considered exceptionally generous until recently but is now below inflation, which was 11.6% last month in Germany, Europe's largest economy.

-* Lufthansa and the UFO union have reached an agreement to increase the salaries of 19,000 cabin crew members, the German flagship airline said.
+* Lufthansa and the UFO union have reached a pay agreement for 19,000 cabin crew members, the German airline said.

 * German carmaker Audi is in favour of offering employees one-off tax-free payments instead of permanent wage increases, its human resources director said.